1aman1/CppAuthenticator/README.md

 # login-and-registration
-User should be able to create account login, and save data
+Services :- user should be able to register for an account, sign-in, sign-out & request account deletion.

+Implementation will be done in 3 phases.